White Rim Trail Stargazing Trip

 This White Rim Trail bike trip leads you through Canyonlands National Park, which was recently certified as a “Dark Sky Park” by the International Dark Sky Association.
 We will not only leave our cares in the dust on an exhilarating and scenic bike-tour; but at night we will explore the Milky Way, see the Andromeda Galaxy, watch satellites and meteors, and learn constellations.
 With both binoculars and naked eyes we can open our imaginations up to the stars.
-Additionally, on these land-based trips, we will also haul along a nice telescope to peer even deeper into the abyss.
+Additionally, on these Moab area mountain biking trips, we will also haul along a nice telescope to peer even deeper into the abyss.

 WHITE RIM TRAIL HIGHLIGHTS

 - Mountain bike through the “Island in the Sky”

 - Stand 1000 feet above the confluence of the Colorado and Green Rivers

 - The one mountain bike trip for your bucket list

 One of the advantages of a bike trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups in the area.
 This typical itinerary illustrates a bike trip through the Island in the Sky District.
 The White Rim itinerary will vary with the time of season, weather conditions on the trip, and scheduling of campsites.

 Day One: Meet group at Holiday River Expeditions headquarters in Green River, Utah.
 A two-hour van ride to the head of the Shafer Trail marks the start of the trip.
 The first day’s ride will take the group down the switchbacks of the Shafer trail before cutting back south toward Musselman Arch.
 The trail continues to wind southward as it follows the meandering course of the Colorado River.
 Camp on this evening is made at or near Gooseberry Canyon.